Make Her Feel Welcome with Chic Points

 Hi, I have had eczema my entire life.
 I have been able to deal with it in various places on my body (legs, arms, bends of both, neck face) It is hard to manage on my face because of my acne also.
 I am not sure what is a good product to use for them both on my face.
 I cant use any product that are strong, scented, or any cosmetic products.
 I have been to dermatologist and seem to get no help.
 I would appreciate if anyone could help.posted over 4 years ago

 I too suffer from both.
 I use Cetaphil cleansing and moisturizing products because they are gentle.
-I also use St. Ives apricot scrub in the morning which also helps.posted about 4 years ago
+I also use St. Ives apricot scrub in the morning which also helps.posted over 4 years ago

 i don’t know much on the subject but a good friend of mine began to eat